 Do not confuse wight cut with weight loss.
 Cutting weight is an aggressive and short-term practice which does not last.
 Weight loss is s slow process that aims to strip weight off and keep it off.
 There is a big difference in the method of weight loss over a long period of time and the tactics of weight cutting.

 Eating an abundance of fruit and vegetables is a smart way to keep yourself feeling full during long-term weight loss.
-This is a staple of sports nutrition and is a sound advice.
+This is a staple of sports nutrition and is a bit of sound advice.
 However, itis not the right approach for a weight cut.
 Fruit and vegetables contain a lot of fiber which stays in the intestines for a long time.
 This means that grapplers who need to cut weight for competition end up with dead weight.
 This is the last thing an athlete wants before stepping on the scale.

 When a competition is far from home grapplers often arrive a day or two early. this means they find themselves exposed to hotel food.
 In this case, finding the right food to support a weight cut is difficult.
 Eggs for breakfast is a very common hotel practice and a tempting treat.
 Actually, eggs are very healthy and contain very high-quality proteins.
 However, there is no telling how much salt the chef uses.
 If you can’t ask them to prepare the omelet without salt cool.
 If not you better skip it and go for something else.
 The closer your competition day breakfast is to your normal one, the better.